Mael000/blog/blog/youtube-search-dotnet/article.md

 }
 ```

 _Notice_: most of the interesting properties of a video are stored in the inner fields, like _Id.VideoId_ or _Snippet.Description_.
-Also, notice that __each element has 4 thumbnails__, one for each resolutions.
+Also, notice that __each element has 4 thumbnails__, one for each resolution.
 Since some of them might be empty, you should select a fallback value.

 ## Final result